 Do not use IV Solution Stabilizer for reconstitution of BLINCYTO.
 IV Solution Stabilizer is provided with the BLINCYTO package and is used to coat the IV bag prior to addition of reconstituted BLINCYTO to prevent adhesion of BLINCYTO to IV bags and IV tubing.

-More than 1 package of BLINCYTO may be needed to prepare some of the prescribed doses.
+More than 1 vial of BLINCYTO may be needed to prepare some of the prescribed doses.

 2.4.3 Incompatibility Information